Cortina d'Ampezzo: Transport

-Cortina Airport was built for the 1956 Winter Olympics, but is currently closed.
-The town has its own bus service, connecting the centre to surrounding villages and cable car lifts.
-The nearest airports are those serving Venice: the distance to Treviso is 138 km while that to Venice Marco Polo Airport is 148 km.
-Both can be reached in about two and a quarter hours by road.
-The railway station for Cortina d'Ampezzo is Calalzo di Cadore, 37 km to the south east, with rail connections to Venice and a bus service to Cortina d'Ampezzo.
-The total journey time to Venice is about three and a half hours.
-There are also direct bus links from Venice Mestre and Padova railway stations, coordinated with the arrivals and departures of Eurostar trains.
+The new retro styled Espresso Cadore is a sleeper train and was brought back into service in 2024.

+The nearest train station is Calalzo-Pieve di Cadore-Cortina, located 35 km south of Cortina d'Ampezzo.
+To facilitate connections to the "Queen of the Dolomites," the station is connected to the Cortina Link service, operated by Trenitalia and Dolomitibus.
+The service timetable valid until 13 June 2026, indicates an increase in services related to the Winter Olympic Games.

+During the Milan–Cortina 2026 Winter Olympic Games, it is easy to reach the heart of the Dolomites and participate in the scheduled events with daily connections from Venice Mestre.

 Cortina d'Ampezzo was the principal intermediate station on the narrow-gauge (950 mm) Dolomites Railway from Calalzo to Toblach.
 When the line was electrified in 1929 the only sub-station was established at Cortina d'Ampezzo.
 The line closed in 1964 but in February 2016 the regional governments of Veneto and Trentino-Alto Adige announced that they are to commission a feasibility study to build a new line between Calalzo, Cortina d'Ampezzo and Toblach.

+The Cortina Airport was built for the 1956 Winter Olympics, but is currently closed.
+The nearest airports are those serving Venice.
+The distance to Treviso is 138 km while that to Venice Marco Polo Airport is 148 km.
+Both can be reached in about two and a quarter hours by road.

 Notable people

 Cortina d'Ampezzo has attracted many distinguished guests, often inspiring them in their creative work.
 They include the Italian novelists Dino Buzzati (1906–1972), author of The Tartar Steppe, Goffredo Parise (1929–1986) and Fernanda Pivano (1917–2009).
 Ernest Hemingway, author of A Farewell to Arms, also arrived in the area in 1918 as a young ambulance driver.

 Other notable visitors include John Ball (1818–1889), the Irish mountaineer and naturalist who climbed Monte Pelmo in 1857, the Italian mountaineers Emilio Comici (1901–1940), Angelo Dibona (1879–1956) and Lino Lacedelli (1925–2009), the Italian skier Kristian Ghedina (born 1969), the Italian bobsledder Eugenio Monti (1928–2003), the Austrian mountaineer Paul Grohmann (1838–1908) and the Austrian skier Toni Sailer (1935–2009).
 Frequent visitors include the Italian businessman and former racing driver Paolo Barilla (born 1961) and the journalist and writer Indro Montanelli (1909–2001).

 Among the distinguished sportsmen from Cortina d'Ampezzo itself are the skiers Enrico Colli, his younger brother Vincenzo, and Giuseppe Ghedina who competed in the 1924 Winter Olympics, Severino Menardi who participated in the 1932 and 1936 Winter Olympics, and Stefania Constantini, gold-medalist curler in the 2022 Winter Olympics.
 Other local citizens include the climbers Angelo Dibona (1879–1956) and Lino Lacedelli (1925–2009), and the painter Luigi Gillarduzzi (1822–1856).